Sorry, you need to enable JavaScript to visit this website.

 Continuing

-Those who wish to progress to a PhD after completing an MPhil will be required to satisfy their potential supervisor, Head of Department and the Faculty Degree Committee that they have the skills and ability to achieve the higher degree; and subject to successful application through the NIH programme selection process.
+Students studying for the MPhil who wish to continue to a PhD, are required to achieve a high standard across modules and the dissertation and will be required to satisfy their potential supervisor, Head of Department and the Faculty Degree Committee that they have the skills and ability to achieve the higher degree.

 Open Days